eliezerpedro/Nyt_news/README.md

-3. Change the `config.py` file with the desired values of search phrase, news category, and number of months.
+3. Change the work-items.json file with the desired values for the search term, news category, and number of months.

 4. Run the Python script